newrelic/newrelic-java-examples/newrelic-java-agent/distributed-tracing/kafka-examples/README.md

 ### Configure the New Relic Java agent

-Each service has its own `newrelic` directory containing the agent jar, agent api jar, and agent config yaml file:
+Each service has its own `newrelic` directory containing the agent jar and agent config yaml file:
 * `/path/to/kafka-examples/kafka-producer/newrelic/`
 * `/path/to/kafka-examples/kafka-consumer/newrelic/`

+Additionally, each service includes the `newrelic-api` as a gradle dependency.

 In order to report data to your New Relic account you are required to configure your `license_key` in the `newrelic.yml` or via the environment variable `NEW_RELIC_LICENSE_KEY` for each service.